 Clearly Bermuda is being targeted.
-The Bermuda Police Service has made an announcement about this recently.
+The Bermuda Police Service has made an announcement about this recently and as of late one of the rings has been attempting to pass themselves off as a OneComm representative.
 Last week alone, we have had numerous cases whereas people have been either contacted, or have fallen prey to these scam artists.
 We have ourselves made a call back to one of these companies to get information as to a company name and location.
 In the background it sounds like a telemarketing environment, indicating that this a larger effort than a single individual.
 At least in two separate cases last week the call back number was the same.

 Don't fall for it!

 The first rule of thumb is to never, ever allow anyone unfettered access to your PC unless you have a personal or business relationship with them.
 Typically, legitimate IT companies will never make unsolicited calls to individuals.